wxMEdit/wxMEdit/README.txt

 B. Windows / ReactOS (__WXMSW__):
    a.
 MinGW/MinGW-w64 GNU C++ 3.x~9.x:
-      Required Tools and Libraries to compile:
+      Required Tools and Libraries for building:
       1. Bakefile 0.2.9~0.2.11
       2. wxWidgets 2.8/3.0/3.2 with Unicode enabled
       3. Boost 1.53.0 or higher